Architect | Expert Witness

 David worked for the Royal Hospital for Neuro-disability in Putney where he has been involved for 20 years both in the creation of new specialised units for such complex illnesses as Huntington’s as well as the refurbishment of the existing 19th-century Nightingale wards to provide 20th century solutions including individual bedrooms.

 His experience spans the range of healthcare buildings from doctors’ surgeries, through group care homes and individual’s homes to major hospitals.

 He has worked with a number of Housing Associations bringing his community health skills to provide mixed housing that meets a cross section of need.

 David Cowan has been involved in preparing reports for special needs housing for personal injury cases both for those on Legal Aid and for privately funded cases.
 He has also acted on behalf of a number of Health Authorities, in Road Traffic Accident cases for Insurance Companies and the Motor Insurers Bureau; and for the Medical Protection Society since 1989.
 He also works extensively for a number of Claimants’ solicitors.

 David Cowan has undertaken work throughout the United Kingdom and Eire.
 He has also worked on cases within the jurisdiction of the British Courts for clients living in France, Spain, Italy, the United States and New Zealand.

 He was a member of a working party assessing alternatives to the Roberts & Johnstone judgement as a formula for house purchase in short life expectancy cases.
-This committee prepared a detailed report on alternatives for short life expectancy costs which was incorporated in submissions to the Civil Justice Committee.
+He has lectured on the implications of the more recent Swift v.
+Carpenter judgement by the Supreme Court.

-David Cowan has published a number of articles on design for the elderly and disabled and an article on the alternatives to Roberts & Johnstone that is used by a number of Solicitors as a reference document.
+David Cowan has published a number of articles on design for the elderly and disabled.